Skip to main content

 pipeline = dlt.pipeline("pipeline", destination=azure_bucket)

-Above we import and instantiate the filesystem destination class.
-We pass explicit url of the bucket and name the destination to production_az_bucket.
+Above, we import and instantiate the filesystem destination factory.
+We pass the explicit URL of the bucket and name the destination production_az_bucket.

-If destination is not named, its shorthand type (the Python class name) serves as a destination name.
-Name your destination explicitly if you need several separate configurations of destinations of the same type (i.e. you wish to maintain credentials for development, staging and production storage buckets in the same config file).
-Destination name is also stored in the load info and pipeline traces so use them also when you need more descriptive names (other than, for example, filesystem).
+If a destination is not named, its shorthand type (the Python factory name) serves as a destination name.
+Name your destination explicitly if you need several separate configurations of destinations of the same type (i.e., you wish to maintain credentials for development, staging, and production storage buckets in the same config file).
+The destination name is also stored in the load info and pipeline traces, so use them also when you need more descriptive names (other than, for example, filesystem).

-We recommend to pass the credentials and other required parameters to configuration via TOML files, environment variables or other config providers.
+We recommend passing the credentials and other required parameters to configuration via TOML files, environment variables, or other config providers.
 This allows you, for example, to easily switch to production destinations after deployment.

-We recommend to use the default config section layout as below:
+We recommend using the default config section layout as below:

 [destination.filesystem]